- Current Students

 If you don’t think critical thinking skills can be taught, think again.
 A recent study at the University of Guelph-Humber could indicate otherwise.

 The main question of a one-year research program recently conducted by University of Guelph-Humber instructors Christine Zupo, John Irwin and Theo Selles through UofGH’s Early Childhood Studies program was: Can teaching students about critical thinking help them learn how to think critically?

-To find out, they decided to use a second-year Family and Community Social Services course Selles was teaching on working with high-risk populations.
+They decided to use a second-year Family and Community Social Services course Selles was teaching on working with high-risk populations.
 Before and after the course was taught, students were polled on the definition of critical thinking and which teaching methods hinder or help the development of critical thinkers.
 The instructors pursued the study as part of inquire, a University of Guelph Certificate program intended to enhance competency in the scholarship of teaching and learning.

 Although definitions of critical thinking can differ, the core concept relates to rigorously testing and questioning your thinking, and applying creativity to problem-solving.